KhawarMehfooz/pos-user-registration-api/README.md

-# User Authencation API For POS
+# User Authentication API For POS

 > An API for registering and authenticating users for point of sale system.